Accessibility Standard for Customer Service at Gus Brown

 • Take a person’s disability into account

-• Be prepared to use different communication modes (e.g. using a pen & paper versus speaking aloud) when interacting with the customer
+• Be prepared to use different communication modes (e.g. using a pen & paper versus speaking aloud, by email, questionnaires or comment cards ) when interacting with the customer

 • Use appropriate language (e.g. use “persons with disabilities” versus “handicapped”